 Because of the reputation of replicas of the Nike Sacai Waffle on the market, we have created these nine steps legit check guide to help you differentiate between fake vs real Nike Sacai Waffle pairs.

-The Nike Sacai Waffle replica manufacturers always make this sole inscription text looking too thick.
+The Nike Sacai Waffle replica manufacturers always make this sole inscription text look too thick.

-First of all, if you look at the letter “s” in the “sacai” text, you can notice how the fake Sacai Waffle Nikes look too thin compared to the letter “s” on the legit shoes.
+The letter “s” in the “sacai” text, is too thin compared to the letter “s” on the legit shoes.

-Then, if you look at the positioning of the letters “K” in the “NIKE” text, and the “c” in the “sacai” text, you can notice how the fake Sacai Waffles have their letter “c” placed too far away from the “K”.
+As for the positioning of the letters “K” in the “NIKE” text, and the “c” in the “sacai” text, the fake Sacai Waffles have their letter “c” placed too far away from the “K”.

-Then, looking at the letter “E” in the “NIKE” text, you can notice how the authentic sneakers have their “E” looking thinner on the bottom side than the “E” of the fake shoes, which is obviously thicker, for some reason.
+In the “NIKE” text, the real sneakers have their “E” looking thinner on the bottom side than the “E” of the fake shoes.

-Lastly, looking at the letter “i”, the same flaw from the rear heel’s “NIKE sacai” text, you can notice how the fake Sacai LDWaffle pair has its dot of the letter “i” thinner and smaller than the dot on the authentic letter.
+Lastly, looking at the letter “i”, the same flaw from the rear heel’s “NIKE sacai” text: the fake Sacai LD Waffle pair has its dot of the letter “i” thinner and smaller than the dot on the authentic letter.